richardevcom/coming-soon-template/README.md

-# Tailwind CSS Boilerplate
+# Coming soon template

-Tailwind CSS boilerplate for HTML projects.
+Boilerplate for HTML coming soon webpage.
 Bare-bones HTML starter template with Tailwind CSS, PostCSS, Gulp, Browsersync &amp; Imagemin.<br/>
 The main purpose of this boilerplate is to simplify build of quick coming soon/maintenance one-pagers.

 ![screenshot](https://raw.githubusercontent.com/richardevcom/unknown-coming-soon/main/screenshot.png)

-## How to use this Tailwind CSS Boilerplate
+## How to use this Boilerplate

 1. Clone the repository: